Chaklader/SignalSyncPro/papers/PAPER_2.md

 Bus arrivals occur at fixed 15-minute intervals.
 Real bus schedules have variable headways, bunching, and delays.
 The agent learned bus priority for regular arrivals, but may not handle multiple buses arriving simultaneously or extreme bus delays requiring urgent priority.

-**Absence of Domain Expert Validation:**

-Our interpretations of extracted rules and attention patterns reflect our understanding of traffic engineering, but we have not validated explanations with actual traffic engineers or transportation planners.
-Traffic domain experts might interpret the same attention patterns differently, identify concerning behaviors we missed, or provide context about why certain agent decisions are appropriate or problematic.

-Without expert validation, we cannot definitively conclude whether agent behaviors represent "learned traffic control knowledge" or "simulation artifacts."
-External validation is essential to distinguish genuine competence from overfitting to simulation idiosyncrasies.

 **No Real-World Deployment Testing:**